 The person or company doing the work takes out the electrical permit.
-If you hire someone to do the work, they must obtain the permit.
-If you’re doing the work yourself, you need to obtain the permit and must reside in the fully detached single-family dwelling.
+If you hire someone to do the work, they must obtain a permit.
+If you’re doing the work yourself, you need to obtain the permit and must reside in a fully detached single-family dwelling.

 Hiring an Electrical Contractor

 If you’re re-wiring your home or doing home renovations that require new or altered electrical systems, the best way to proceed is to hire a qualified electrical contractor licensed with the BC Safety Authority.

 All licensed electrical contractors are, or employ, electricians who are certified Field Safety Representatives (FSR).
 An FSR is the person who will be responsible for the permit issued to the contractor, with the class of the FSR determining the scope of work the contractor is allowed to perform.

 All FSRs have demonstrated to the BC Safety Authority that they have the necessary qualifications – and passed a written exam administered by us – before being issued a Field Safety Representative Certificate of Qualification.
 This allows them to install, maintain, operate and repair electrical products.